Best Running Hydration Vests of 2026

 Our only complaint about this vest is that it’s maybe a little too stretchy.
 This isn’t an issue if you size down, but we were between sizes and got the larger of the two.
 As a result, when the rear pocket isn’t stuffed full, the front of the vest bounces and sags down as we run with a full liter of water in the front pockets.
 If the rear pocket is full this isn’t an issue.
 But, when the rear pocket is empty and the front pockets are full of water, a phone, and other goodies, the stretch material feels too stretchy.

-If you’re looking for an ultra-comfortable running vest with great pockets that’s surprisingly affordable, this is a great option.
+If you’re looking for a lightweight, ultra-comfortable running vest with great pockets that’s surprisingly affordable, this is a great option.

-Best minimalist running hydration vest: Camelbak Circuit run vest
+Best Running Hydration Vest for Beginners: Camelbak Circuit run vest

 Capacity: 5L